What is Culture Action Europe?

 - exchange, convey, publish ideas and debates on European policies

 What is the structure of Culture Action Europe?

 We are Europe-wide network of membership organisations, with a Secretariat based in Brussels.
-We have an Executive Committee elected from among our membership organisations who meet four times a year.
-Our membership organisations meet during the annual General Assembly.
+We have an Executive Committee elected from among our membership.
+Our members meet during the annual General Assembly.

 What is Culture Action Europe's action?